bwsw/sj-platform/SJDocs/source/Tutorial.rst

 - Docker (see `official documentation <https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/>`_),
 - cURL.

-We provide instructions to deploy the platform **on Mesos** for the example task.
+For the example task we provide instructions to deploy the platform **to Mesos** using Marathon.

 The deployment is performed via REST API.